Guidance for UK businesses on rules for selling services to the Netherlands.

 The authoritative source for Dutch market regulations is the Dutch government.
 This guidance links to official Dutch sources wherever possible.

-Dutch trade and services regulations
+Trade and services regulations in the Netherlands

 If you are a UK business providing services in the Netherlands, you will need to follow Dutch regulations about: